Khodadad Mirza Farman Farmaian

 Khodadad Mirza Farman Farmaian (8 May 1928 – 16 December 2015) was the son of the Qajar Persian nobleman Abdol Hossein Mirza Farmanfarma and his wife Hamdam Khanoum.
-During the Pahlavi dynasty era, he held the post of governor of the Central Bank of Iran.
+During the Pahlavi era, he held the post of governor of the Central Bank of Iran.

 He was the chief architect of the 1960s Iranian economic boom.
-However, he often dismissed the Shah as incompetent.
-He fled during the 1979 revolution in Iran to London.
+However, he often dismissed Mohammad Reza Shah as incompetent.
+He fled to London during the 1979 Iranian revolution.

 He died of lung cancer at the age of 87 in London, United Kingdom, on 16 December 2015.